The MTHFR Mutation: What It Is and What to Do About It

 The Environmental Defense Fund has a list of fish that are typically high in mercury and should be avoided.
 There is also a preferred list of those that are low in mercury.
 You can learn more about reducing your toxic burden in this post, and in my books, The Autoimmune Solution and The Thyroid Connection.

 Those of us with MTHFR mutations should focus on supporting our detox pathways to flush toxins out safely.

 Eat cruciferous vegetables

-These vegetables, including arugula, broccoli, Brussels sprouts, and collard greens, are rich in antioxidants and support safe detoxification.
+These vegetables, including arugula, broccoli, Brussels sprouts, and collard greens, are rich in antioxidants and act as great MTHFR support for safe detoxification.

 Excrete the toxins

 Drink plenty of water, optimize your digestion, and do activities that help you sweat, such as exercise or using an infrared sauna.

 6. Balance Your MTHFR Mutation with Supplements

 Glutathione is a great methylation supplement.
 This is your body’s most important detoxifier, and it plays a big role in reducing your risk of developing an autoimmune disease.
 Your ability to produce glutathione diminishes if you are not methylating properly.
 I take this methylation supplement every day and would recommend it to all of my patients with autoimmunity and MTHFR mutations.

 The methylation supplement I offer contains N-acetyl, L-cysteine, alpha-lipoic acid, milk thistle, and selenium.
 This MTHFR supplement supports antioxidant activity and promotes a healthy immune system.
 In addition, Liver Support helps your body’s glutathione production.